Jobs-Dashboard/jobs-ingestion/server/README.md

 Running a digdag server means that directories can be packaged and submitted to it.
-Once submitted it runs the dags specified in any of the top-level .dig folders.
-We the following:
+Once submitted it runs the dags specified in any of the top-level `.dig` files.
+We have the following:

+- mytopleveldig.dig
-- TODO.dig
+- mytopleveldig.dig

 But before you submit these, you need to set up the server.